Hematology and Oncology Research

-Basic and clinical research are integral to the mission of the Division of Hematology-Oncology.
-Bringing the best of medical science to clinical practice is a major goal at UT Southwestern Medical Center, and the Division’s physicians undertake a broad range of both clinical and basic research.
+Basic and clinical research are integral to the mission of the Division of Hematology and Oncology.
+Bringing the best of medical science to clinical practice is a major goal at UT Southwestern Medical Center, and the Division’s faculty undertake a broad range of both clinical and basic research.

 The laboratory of Pier Paolo Scaglioni, M.D., whose interests lie in gaining insights into the processes that underlie tumor initiation, progression and maintenance, recently had breakthrough research published in Cancer Research and EMBO Molecular Medicine.